qrest/laverna/README.md

 **Demo**: To test a demo of Laverna Revisited, go to http://qrest.github.io/static-laverna

-This is my take on Hit star button on [Laverna][6], a note-taking app.
+This is my take on [Laverna][6], a note-taking app.
 I modified it for usability, visibility, and maximizing screen real-estate.
 Some changes are:

 * Edit-first workflow
 * Save button doesn't bring you back to Show view